hammal/cbadc/docs/source/auto_examples/b_general/plot_a_compare_estimator.rst

 Similarly as for the previous estimator the :py:class:`cbadc.digital_estimator.FIRFilter` is initalized.
-Additionally, we visualize the decay of the :math:`\|\cdot\|_2` norm of the corresponding fiter coefficients.
+Additionally, we visualize the decay of the :math:`\|\cdot\|_2` norm of the corresponding filter coefficients.
 This is an aid to determine if the lookahead and lookback sizes L1 and L2 are set sufficiently large.

 ..
-GENERATED FROM PYTHON SOURCE LINES 193-229
+GENERATED FROM PYTHON SOURCE LINES 199-234

 .. code-block:: default
-   :lineno-start: 193
+   :lineno-start: 200

-    from cbadc.digital_estimator import FIRFilter

     # Determine lookback
     L1 = K2